 In the biohacking and bodybuilding communities, practitioners often seek cutting-edge compounds and formulations that may exist in regulatory gray areas.
 The challenge lies in distinguishing between innovative, research-backed supplements and potentially dangerous unregistered products that lack proper quality control measures.

-What Makes a Supplement “Unregistered”
+What makes a supplement “Unregistered”

 Unregistered supplements bypass standard regulatory approval processes, meaning they haven’t undergone required safety testing, quality assurance protocols, or manufacturing standards verification.
 This lack of oversight can result in products containing undisclosed ingredients, contamination, or dosages that differ significantly from label claims.